-Sling-type Equipment - The tow truck uses metal cables with hooks on the ends.
+Sling-Type Equipment - The tow truck uses metal cables with hooks on the ends.
 These hooks go around parts of the frame or suspension and the cables lift that end of the car off the ground.
 Your car's suspension and body can be seriously damaged if this method of towing is attempted.

-If your Honda cannot be transported by flat-bed, it should be towed with the front wheels off the ground.
-If due to damage, your car must be towed with the front wheels on the ground, do the following:
+If your Honda cannot be transported by a flat-bed truck, it should be towed with the front wheels off the ground.
+If, due to damage, your car must be towed with the front wheels on the ground, do the following: